dixie007/AMConnect/README.md

 ### Connect to Automower
-In this example, the hardware is connected to an Husqvarna Automower 230 ACX
+In this example, the AM GPS hardware is connected to an Husqvarna Automower 230 ACX
 ![Example Hardware](Hardware/automower_gps.jpg)

+AM no GPS Case
 ![Example Hardware](Hardware/am_no_gps_case.png)